bowo-prasetyo/forkbuild/docs/Architecture.md

 Clicking a nearby world navigates to it.
 The renderer itself remains ignorant of why worlds are where they are — it simply renders whatever WorldViewSession asks it to.

+world-layout/

+The spatial adapter family, added 0.1.27.
+Answers "Where do published worlds exist in a shared spatial coordinate system?"
+It does NOT load Documents — that is LoadPublicationDocumentUseCase's job.
+It only answers spatial questions: given a camera/view region, which documents are visible?
+Given a documentId, where is it?

+WorldLayoutProvider (world-layout/WorldLayoutProvider.js) is the base
+class: findVisibleDocuments(viewCenter, viewRadius) returns documentIds;
+getPosition(documentId) returns a core/WorldPosition.
+Both throw by default — same discipline as DiscoveryProvider, PublisherProvider, etc.

+LocalWorldLayoutProvider (world-layout/LocalWorldLayoutProvider.js) is the first concrete implementation: a deterministic 2D grid layout computed from the discovery catalog.
+No persistence, no GPS, no blockchain — just a pure function of the publication list so the spatial boundary can be exercised before external complexity is introduced.
+Publications are spaced at 40-unit intervals on the XZ plane; the grid rebuilds whenever the discovery catalog changes.

+The critical architectural separation: DiscoveryProvider answers "What has been published?"
+WorldLayoutProvider answers "Where are those publications in space?"
+Neither knows about the other at the protocol level; LocalWorldLayoutProvider consumes a DiscoveryProvider as an implementation detail, but the UI consumes them through separate use-case factories.

 storage/